lefterisnik/django-loosecms-menu/README.rst

         'loosecms_menu',
     )

-3. Run `python manage.py migrate` to create the loosecms_text models.
+3. Run `python manage.py migrate` to create the loosecms_menu models.

 4. Run development server `python manage.py runserver` and visit http://127.0.0.1:8000/ to start playing with the cms.